Find Grad Schools

 62 Yearly Graduations

 Troy University is the 2nd most popular school in the nation for students seeking a master's degree in communication management and strategic communications.
 Each year, around 16,400 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $9,792 per year, while in-state graduate students, on average, pay $8,550 per year.
+The average in-state tuition for full-time undergraduates is $9,312 per year, while in-state graduate students, on average, pay $8,550 per year.
 During the most recent year for which we have data, 62 people received their master's degree in communication management and strategic communications from TROY.
-About 67% of this group were women, and 43% were students from an underrepresented racial-ethnic group.
+Of these students, 76% were women and 47% were members of underrepresented racial-ethnic groups.

 #3